Top 10 Items to buy at Yard Sales

-Everyone’s needs are different obviously when It comes to what to look for at garage sales.
-But here’s a top 10 for Yard Sales of what I have in the past waited for when buying.
+Everyone’s needs are different, obviously when It comes to what to look for at garage sales.
+But here’s a top 10 for Yard Sales of what I have in the past hunted for during the summer months.

 2. BOARD GAMES.

-Another Item You always can easily find at garage sales is board games, You can easily find board games for $1 or $2 maybe tops $5 depending on condition and obviously the seller.
+Another Item You always can easily find at garage sales is board games.
+You can easily find board games for $1 or $2 may top $5 depending on the condition and the seller.
 Perfect for a Rainy Afternoon activity with your kids.
-Or if your like me – For the Camper or Cabin – this way you’re not packing up your house so much by trying to make sure the kids are entertained.
-Also you can easily find Kids Puzzles – and sometimes adult 1000 pcs puzzles.
-But I have found many kids ones over the years.
+Or if you are like me – For the Camper or Cabin – this way, you’re not packing up your house so much by trying to make sure the kids are entertained.
+Also, you can easily find Kids Puzzles – and sometimes adult 1000 pcs puzzles.

-Just Remember when buying Dvd’s at Garage Sales – Wal-Mart generally sells old releases for $5.00 so Never pay more that $2.00 for a Normal DVD, unless it’s a new release or whole series of some sort.
-But again this is an easy pick up for cheap.
+Just Remember when buying Dvd’s at Garage Sales – Wal-Mart generally sells old releases for $5.00, so Never pay more than $2.00 for a Normal DVD, unless it’s a new release or whole series of some sort.
+But again, this is an easy pick-up for cheap.
 So perhaps you are into Grey’s Anatomy or Game of Thrones, and you want all the seasons – Keep your eyes peeled.
-Or like when my kids were small – I would pick up Cartoon DVD’s including Disney for dirt cheap back in the day, and then I didn’t cry when the kids broke them ( VHS back then ) or in today’s lifestyle – Scratched.
+Or, like when my kids were small – I would pick up Cartoon DVD’s including Disney for dirt cheap back in the day, and then I didn’t cry when the kids broke them ( VHS back then ) or in today’s lifestyle – Scratched.
 I know everything is now downloaded.
 But DVDs are still handy for camping or places that you frequent where Wifi is not an option.

-What ever system you have at home be it a Nintendo Wii or Playstation or XBox – you’ll find many garage sales containing games.
-I have seen mostly DS type hand-held games for sale at garage sales, and again many of these are only $5 a game maybe you’ll see up to $10 for a Playstation game.
-But it’s a great bargain when you need to keep your kids entertained or an opportunity to teach your child about money.
+What whatever you have at home, be it a Nintendo Wii or PlayStation or Xbox – you’ll find many garage sales containing games.
+I have seen some games for as low as $5.00.
+5.00.
+You have a system and someone who enjoys playing now, and again, it’s always good to check out a great bargain when you need to keep your kids entertained or use it as an opportunity to teach your child about money.

-Best place to buy books is at garage sales.
-Pick them up for 25 cents up to $1.00 depending on seller.
-I usually go to a few year just to go get books.
-I tend to only read when on vacation or out at our cabin.
-So I usually will buy 5 – 10 books a year at garage sales, and it’ll do me for the summer months.
-You’ll find books for every age and every topic, you’ll just have to hit a few of them to find some that you like.
+The best place to buy books is at garage sales.
+Please pick them up for 25 cents up to $1.00 depending on the seller.
+I usually go to a few years to get books.
+I tend only to read when on vacation or out at our cabin.
+So I often will buy 5 – 10 books a year at garage sales, and it’ll do me for the summer months.
+You’ll find books for every age and every topic, you’ll have to hit a few of them to find some that you like.

 6. House Hold Appliances

-Wanting a bread machine?
+Do you want an air fryer or Actifryer?
 Save your money and hit a garage sale.
 I have seen them go for $5 to $20 depending on seller and condition.
-Lots of time’s you’ll find blenders or coffee machines for dirt cheap.
-The condition may not be there, so be choosy.
-But if your kids are in college or starting to think about moving out, You may be able to save them some money by buying some second-hand stuff to help them out. ( I’ll be doing this in a few years)
+Lots of times you’ll find blenders or coffee machines for dirt cheap.
+The condition may not be there.
+But if your kids are in college or starting to think about moving out, You may be able to save them some money by buying some second-hand stuff to help them out.

 7. Sports Equipment

-Thinking of taking up Cross country skiing or perhaps your tinkering with the idea of starting to go camping?
-Well start garage sailing, and chances are in a few weeks, you’ll have spotted the items.
-Lots of time’s you’ll run into Moving sales – where you’ll find decent treadmills, but I find you’ll be better off with Kijii or something for something more modern technology.
-But there’s always golf clubs or skii’s at some garage sales, and you’ll just have to get lucky and find something you like and fit.
+Are you thinking of taking up Cross country skiing, or perhaps your tinkering with the idea of starting to go camping?
+Well, start garage sailing, and chances are in a few weeks, you’ll have spotted the items.
+Lots of times you’ll run into Moving sales – where you’ll find decent treadmills, but I see you’ll be better off with Kijiji or something for something more modern technology.
+But there are always golf clubs or skis at some garage sales, and you’ll have to get lucky and find something you like and fit.
 But it is doable.
 Little Kids Life jackets are another one that you can find at garage sales.
 Perfect for pools or the lake.

 8. Christmas Decorations

-Talk about “Christmas in July”.
-But for some reason I always see Christmas Decorations in my adventures of Yard sales.
+Talk about “Christmas in July.”
+But for some reason, I always see Christmas Decorations in my adventures of Yard sales.
 I bought a gorgeous Blue Santa last year for $5.00.
-It was still in the box, and was originally from some Home Party Company.
-Another perfect idea for those of you starting on your own or perhaps as a filler on your Christmas tree or yard.
+It was still in the box and was originally from some Home Party Company.

 9. Furniture /House Hold stuff

-Lots of time’s you’ll find “Moving” sales that are un loading their whole house, and you may be able to pick up a bed frame or coffee tables, shelves, or the obvious chairs and tables, tv’s, computers etc. its finding something you like enough to buy is the issue, but there’s always an abundance of these things at garage sales.
-Or perhaps you’ll find silver wear or left over crafting stuff.
+Lots of time, you’ll find “Moving” sales that are unloading their whole house.
+You may be able to pick up a bed frame or coffee tables, shelves, or the apparent chairs and tables, TVs, computers etc. it’s finding something you like enough to buy is the issue, but there’s always an abundance of these things at garage sales.
+Or perhaps you’ll find silver wear or leftover crafting stuff.
 The beauty of garage sales – It’s a Treasure Hunt – You never know what kind of goodies you’ll find next.

 I personally don’t yard sale like I once did.
 I was a Queen at it once upon a time.
-I would go every weekend I was near home, I would even go when holidays. ( yikes) But I’m at the point of my kids almost grown, and I’m trying to downsize a lot more, So now I try to only yard sale for used books and I attend about 3 Saturday mornings or Friday nights to it per year, but when my kids were small – I would go Thursday local and spread out a bit more for Friday Night, and I used to be done by 11am on Saturday.
-I used to swear that everything good was gone by then, and no point on looking after that time.
+I would go every weekend I was home, I’m trying to downsize myself, So now I try to only yard sale for used books, and I attend about 3 Saturday mornings or Friday nights to it per year, but when my kids were small – I would go Thursday local and spread out a bit more for Friday Night, and I used to be done by 11 am on Saturday.
+I used to swear that everything good was gone by then, and no point in looking after that time.
 I loved the Thrill of the Hunt!